duncanldaho/duncanidaho.org/site/style-test.md

 Lorem ipsum
 ==================

 The purpose of this page is to aid development - below you'll find basically every format that is possible with Markdown.
 If you develop a theme or want to test css, you should make sure that all examples below show decent.
+This is a modified version of the pico theme styling page.[^1]

 Text
 ----